xulihang/ImageTrans_chrome_extension/README.md

 ImageTrans is optional if you use PaddleOCR.
 You can also setup OpenAI APIs to use ChatGPT, Gemini, etc, for text translation.

-PaddleOCR's function is limited (lack of supported languages and options, low performance.
-It may only works great for manhua).
+PaddleOCR's function is limited (lack of supported languages and options, low performance.).
 You need to set the language pair on the options page as well.

 ## Extra Features